bemurphy/motivation/README.md

 Note that the `check` and `complete` blocks will not tolerate early returns, you will get a `LocalJumpError`.
 If you want to simplify your DSL definitions, you can just call methods, including privates, in your ProfileMotivation class itself.

-## Acknowledgements

-This was heavily inspired by [progression](https://github.com/mguterl/progression).

-I switched primarily because I wanted to use specific classes rather than inject into an existing model namespace, and extend the DSL some.

 ## Contributing